 There are three ways you can use this feature:

 - Find people to follow: In our Twitter guide, we talked about how important it is to follow targeted people.
-One way to do this is to find people who've shared content similar on a topic similar to yours.
+One way to do this is to find people who’ve shared content topics similar to yours.

 - Demographic research: Once you browse a few profiles of sharers, you’ll get an idea of what kind of people share content like yours.
 It’s subjective, but it’s handy when you’re trying to get some insight into your target audience.